 As part of the commencing stage, two office buildings with a leasable area of 14,500 m2 and two residential buildings behind them with 126 residential and commercial premises will be built along the frontage of Washingtona Street.
 The sale of apartments will be launched after the completion of construction, and all premises will be delivered in a ready-to-live-in standard.

 The final part of the project will most likely be initiated with a one-year delay and is to comprise another office building, service premises, two hotels with conference space, and public and cultural facilities, including a cinema with eight screening rooms.
 An important element of the development is the public space adjacent to Kosciuszko Square, around which public life will take place.
 The whole will be complemented by urban greenery, meant to convey a seaside character and emphasize the variety of functional zones of the planned project.
 The design of this part of the complex will be completed in the coming months.

 The architectural design of the Waterfront was created in the JEMS studio.
 The architects’ main goal was to create a space envisioned as the new heart of Gdynia, open not only to people working and living there, but also to all city residents and tourists.
-The attractive development of the complex will be a showcase of the city and a favourite place to meet, work, and live.
+The attractive development of the complex will be a showcase of the city and a favorite place to meet, work, and live.